ParallelCoinTeam/parallelcoin/CONTRIBUTION.md

 1. e is error

-being a vowel, `err` is a stolen name.
+being a verb, `err` is a stolen name.
 But it also is 3 times as long.
 It is nearly universal among programmers that i, usually also j and k are iterator variables, and commonly also x, y, z, most cogently relevant when they are coordinates.
 So use e, not err

 2. Use the logger, E.Chk for serious conditions or while debugging, non-blocking failures use D.Chk